-Why is a virtual assistance company a good solution?
+Why is a virtual assistance company a good solution for architects?

 Of course, you could always employ someone to take on these tasks for you.
 Plenty of small businesses do.
 But there are some fairly large costs associated with that, including the initial cost of recruiting the right person, paying for any training needed, providing computers, phones and software, paying National Insurance and pension contributions, and more.
 Not to mention the fact that your employee will go on holiday, take sick leave and possibly move elsewhere after a relatively short space of time.

 Instead, using a virtual assistant means that you can access exactly the skills you need, and only pay for the time you use.
 It’s cost-effective, highly efficient and allows you to spend more time on your business without the hassle of being an employer.

-Flexibility is the key – practices like yours could use a virtual bookkeeper on an ongoing, contracted basis, for example, but could also pull in additional skills like database updating or event planning just when they need them.
+Flexibility is the key – for example, architect firms can use a virtual bookkeeper or an appointment booking system on an ongoing contracted basis but could also pull in additional skills like database updating or issuing formal instructions just when they need them.
 There’s always cover, so even when your regular VA goes on holiday, your agency will make sure you still have the cover you need.
 Your outsourcing continues seamlessly, and you don’t have to manage it yourself.

 You might be surprised at the range of support services that an experienced, intelligent virtual assistant agency can offer – everything from financial admin support to email marketing campaigns, conference planning, travel booking and managing your social media accounts.
 It’s all there, whenever you need it.

 Find out more about virtual office support

 If you’re running a busy, growing practice and you need help managing some or all of the tasks we’ve talked about or would like to learn more about our UK based virtual assistants, feel free to call us on 0800 994 9016 or use our contact form in the menu above to see how we can help.